AccelAes: Accelerating Diffusion Transformers for Training-Free Aesthetic-Enhanced Image Generation: Appendix

 We presented \textbf{AccelAes}, a training-free acceleration framework for Diffusion Transformers that leverages aesthetics-driven spatial non-uniformity and temporal prediction redundancy in denoising.
-AccelAes constructs \textbf{AesMask} from internal attention signals to localize perceptually sensitive regions, and applies \textbf{SkipSparse} to reallocate computation and guidance toward these tokens while compressing updates elsewhere, while also incorporating an output-level step prediction reuse mechanism to reduce redundant computation across timesteps.
-Across three representative DiT backbones, AccelAes consistently improves the speed--quality trade-off, achieving substantial speedups while maintaining strong alignment and preference-oriented quality, and ablations confirm the complementarity of spatial adaptivity and temporal reuse.
-Limitations include architecture dependence of spatial sparsification and potential degradation under overly aggressive sparsity/caching or rapidly shifting salient regions; future work may study more adaptive masking/refresh schedules and extend the approach to broader generation settings.
+By combining \textbf{AesMask}, \textbf{SkipSparse}, and output-level step prediction reuse, AccelAes protects perceptually sensitive tokens while compressing low-impact computation across regions and timesteps.
+Across three representative DiT backbones, AccelAes consistently improves the speed--quality trade-off, and ablations, human preferences, and robustness checks confirm the complementarity of spatial adaptivity and temporal reuse.